MuhamedNShexani/Discount_center/README.md

 # Market Products Website

-A full-stack web application for managing and displaying market products and companies.
+A full-stack web application for managing and displaying market products and markets.
 Built with React (frontend), Node.js/Express (backend), and MongoDB (database).

 ## 🚀 Features

 ### Frontend (React)

-- **Main Page**: Companies with their products grouped by company
+- **Main Page**: Markets with their products grouped by market
-- **Company List**: Browse all companies and view their products
+- **Market List**: Browse all markets and view their products
 - **Product Categories**: Filter products by category
-- **Admin Panel**: Add new companies and products
+- **Admin Panel**: Add new markets and products
 - **Responsive Design**: Works on all devices
 - **Modern UI**: Beautiful Material-UI components